scverse/squidpy/docs/_templates/autosummary/class.rst

 {#- Attributes render inline, with their type and their own docstring; methods keep the table
-    and a page each. `:members:` is already an allowlist of this class's own attributes, so no `:exclude-members:` -- that subtracts from the allowlist, and would silently drop a field whose name collides with the container API, such as a params key called `copy`.
+    and a page each. `:members:` is already an allowlist of this class's own attributes, so no `:exclude-members:`: that subtracts from the allowlist, and would silently drop a field whose name collides with the container API, such as a params key called `copy`.
     `bysource` because for a NamedTuple the order is the unpacking contract, and the project-wide `autodoc_member_order` is alphabetical. #}